 Bodo is a municipality and town in Nordland county, Norway.
-It's part of the traditional Salten ranegion and the capital of Nordland county.
-Administrative centre of the municipality is the city of Bodo.
+It's part of the traditional Salten region and the capital of Nordland county.
+The administrative centre of the municipality is the city of Bodo.
 Other villages in Bodo include Fenes, Kjerringoy, Misvaer, Loding, Lopsmarka, Skjerstad, Saltstraumen, Sorvaer.

 Bodo is the main hub for travel to the Lofoten Islands.
 In addition to the regular flights to Rost Island, there is also a ferry service to Moskenes from Bodo.

 Bodo cruise terminal

 Bodo is one of the ferry ports along the "Express Route" - Norway's Government subsidized "Norwegian Coastal Express".
 This is a regularly scheduled passenger and cargo shipping service in Norway.
 The "ferry and cruise" itinerary is between two turnaround ports - Bergen (southmost) and Kirkenes (northmost).
 It connects a total of 34 ports, which are Norwegian communities without any road or air access.

 Since January 2021, Norway's coastal ferry service is operated by two companies - Hurtigruten (7 ships) and Havila Shipping (4 ships).
 Norwegian Government's annual subsidy for the ferry service is around USD 100 million.